osisoft/AVEVA-Adapter-DNP3-Docs/content/overview/principles-of-operation.md

 ### Discovery

-The DNP3 adapter can discover points on your DNP3 outstation by performing an integrity scan.
-For more information, see [Integrity scans](#integrity-scans).
-Discovery populates your data selection configuration with items that represent points on the outstation.
-These items are unselected by default, so you can make changes to these items before you select them.
-The adapter can only discover points that are assigned to Class 0, Class 1, Class 2, or Class 3 on the outstation.
-Discovery can be demanding in terms of bandwidth and outstation resources, so the adapter only performs discovery for an outstation when the following criteria are met:
+Discovery for the DNP3 adapter may be configured using the [Discovery](#TODO-link-to-Discovery-page) configuration.
+The discovery process will create a data selection item for each DNP point that is assigned to Class 0, Class 1, Class 2, or Class 3 on the outstation.
+Discovery is performed via an [integrity scan](#integrity-scans) which may be demanding in terms of bandwidth and outstation resources.
+Data collected with this scan for points that already have a corresponding data selection item will be sent to the data endpoint(s).
+However, data that is returned for points that are not already configured as data selection items will be discarded.

-- The outstation is configured in the data source configuration.
-- The adapter is configured to perform a startup integrity scan for that outstation.
-- The data selection configuration contains no items that correlate to that outstation, either selected or unselected.

-To discover a new outstation, add the outstation to the data source configuration and configure a periodic integrity scan or a scan on startup.
-The adapter uses the startup integrity scan as a means for discovery.
-To configure a new outstation without triggering a discovery, you can add one or more selection items to correspond to the outstation.
-The items can be selected or unselected.
-Alternatively, you can configure the outstation behavior so that no startup integrity scan is performed.
-Without a startup integrity scan, discovery is not be possible.

 ## Data collection